 - Set achievable goals with auditing, scanning, and testing systems

 - Identify flaws in computer systems and networks

 Tejaswini Herath is an Associate Professor in the Goodman School of Business at Brock University.
 Dr. Herath completed her PhD from the Management Science and Systems department at the State University of New York at Buffalo, USA.
 She holds Masters in Management Information Systems (MMIS) and MS in Civil Engineering from Auburn University, USA, and a BE in Civil Engineering from Pune University, India.

 Dr. Herath teaches courses in quantitative methods, information systems, and information assurance.
 In 2014, Herath received the Goodman School of Business Faculty Excellence in Teaching Award.

 Interested in attending the next offering of this program?
-Get in touch with Goodman Group at firstname.lastname@example.org.
+Contact us at firstname.lastname@example.org.